Align the board with climate goals

 The directors shall do all of the following:

-Directors should be rewarded for achieving climate goals and emissions-reduction targets as well as held accountable if they fail to do so.
+Directors should be rewarded for achieving climate goals and emissions-reduction targets as well as being held accountable if they fail to do so.
+Remuneration policies and practices should be designed to support the company’s strategy and executive remuneration should be clearly linked to the successful delivery of the company’s long-term strategy.

 Key principles of the remuneration policy for executive directors